Do you have a 2021 IT business plan?

 As 2020 comes to a close, most business owners will take the chance to review the year.

 Some businesses will be capping the year on a high note.
 And some will be scratching their heads wondering what went wrong.
-Regardless of what category you fall into, I challenge you, Mr. and Ms. Business Owner, to look further ahead and determine what you want to accomplish in 2020 and beyond.
+Regardless of what category you fall into, it is crucial to plan for what you want to accomplish in 2021 and beyond.

 Every business needs technology.

 Even if your company does something old school, like manufacturing pizza boxes, you’ll rely on technology to handle most routine business operations – from maintaining records and processing orders to staying in contact with suppliers and customers.

 And because technology is central to running a business today, you need to plan.
 What technology will you use in 2021?
 How will you assimilate it into your current workflow?

 So, how do you write an IT business plan?